Pengyu-Jin/Pengyu-Jin/README.md

 > Remember, Red, hope is a good thing, maybe the best of things, and no good thing ever dies.
 I will be hoping that this letter finds you, and finds you well.
 >
+> I hope to see my friend and shake his hand.
+I hope the Pacific is as blue as it has been in my dreams.
+I hope.
+>
+> Get busy living, or get busy dying.
+>
 > *The Shawshank Redemption*

 <!--